AdobeDocs/experience-manager-guides.en/help/legacy-product-guide/user-guide/generate-output-aem-site-web-editor.md

 1. If you want to use the most recently published output of each dependent file in the map, select **Use most recently generated** publish context for all dependent topics.
 You should publish the map selected as the parent map before publishing the map containing linked topics.
 If the map with linked topics isn't published, the links appear as normal text instead of hyperlinks in the AEM Sites output.
 You should select the same type of AEM Sites preset for the linked topic.
 For example, if the current AEM Sites preset uses legacy component mapping, then select a similar AEM Sites preset of the linked topic.
-1. In the Parent Map drop-down list, select the map file with whose output you want to link the current map’s output.
+1. In the Parent Map drop-down list, select the map file with whose output you want to link the current map's output.
-Selecting a map file shows the map’s UUID in the Parent Map UUID column.
-The Output Presets associated with the chosen map are listed in the Parent Map’s Preset list.
+Selecting a map file shows the map's UUID in the Parent Map UUID column.
+The Output Presets associated with the chosen map are listed in the Parent Map's Preset list.
 For example, Topic 1 in Map A contains a reference to Topic 2.
 Topic 2 can be present in single or multiple maps.
 You can select the parent map and a specific preset or the most recently published output for each link.

 1. If the same topic is referred to more than once in a file, then you can add a different publishing context for each instance.
 This provides greater flexibility and control over their content.
 For example, Topic 3 is present in both Map B and Map C. Topic 1 contains two references to Topic 3.
 You can choose Map B as a parent map for the first link and Map C as the parent for the second link.

-1. In the Parent Map’s Preset drop-down list, select the output preset with which you want to link the current map’s output.
+1. In the Parent Map's Preset drop-down list, select the output preset with which you want to link the current map's output.
     >[!NOTE]
     >
     > The different AEM Sites presets of the current map appear in the dropdown list.
-If you don’t select a preset, a warning icon appears, and the output generation, fails.
+If you don't select a preset, a warning icon appears, and the output generation, fails.
 1. Select the required map and its output preset for all source topics and select **Generate**.